PSAT and SAT Boot Camps

 Reach High Scholars Program offers courses to help RHS students prepare for the Preliminary Scholastic Aptitude Test (“PSAT”) and Scholastic Aptitude Test (“SAT”) college admission tests.
 The courses are conducted by Academic Approach (http://www.academicapproach.com/), a national company that provides test preparation in classrooms, on-line and through individual tutoring sessions.
 Their clients include public schools, charter schools and private day and boarding schools and they work with students from a wide range of economic backgrounds.

-The courses take place at RHS on Saturday mornings during the fall and winter.
-In the fall, there is a three-week PSAT course for sophomores and juniors and a five-week SAT course for seniors.
-In the winter and spring, there is a 13-week SAT course for juniors.
+The courses take place at RHS during the school day.
+In the fall, there is PSAT course for sophomores and juniors and an SAT “refresher” course for seniors.
+In the winter and spring, there is a longer course for juniors.
 The courses are open to all RHS students.
 The fees are very modest compared to comparable courses offered elsewhere and there are possible reduced prices based on household income.

 No preparatory course is offered currently for the American College Tests (“ACT”).

 The NH Mandatory SAT Test

 The NH Department of Education uses the SAT I as the statewide assessment for juniors to meet federal requirements.
 Hence, a mandatory SAT I test is given to all juniors at RHS and throughout NH in the spring and the scores are submitted to colleges along with the scores on later test dates.

 The State uses the scores on the mandatory test to compare NH high schools.
 Good results by RHS students will move the school up in the rankings, which can have positive impacts on the attitude of college admissions offices toward RHS applicants, the ability to hire and retain good teachers, local real estate values and the general morale in the school and community.
 The winter SAT Boot Camp of Reach High Scholars Program is one of the few on-site SAT prep courses leading into the NH mandatory test.